vanweerden/portfolio-website/README.md

 # Portfolio Website

-The title says it all.
 This is a single-page website where I can showcase my web development projects.
 However, it is more than that: this webpage is itself one of my main projects.
 My goal is to make it the best representation of myself as a developer, both in style and functionality.
 It has been built from the ground up with HTML, CSS, and vanilla JavaScript.

 ## Features
 ### HTML & CSS